ChrisNeedham200/loadimpact-docs/jekyll/_v3/user-scenarios-scripting-examples/how-are-cookies-handled.md

 ---
 layout: classic-docs
 title: How are cookies handled?
-description: Load Impact handles cookies automatically, however, you have access to set them yourself and get them from the response for use in your load test.
+description: LoadImpact handles cookies automatically, however, you have access to set them yourself and get them from the response for use in your load test.
 categories: [user-scenario-scripting-examples]
 order: 11
 redirect_from: /knowledgebase/articles/174227-how-can-i-set-cookies-in-load-impact